 It is equally important to pay attention to the prerequisites of the programs you are interested in as these can also vary from one school to another.
 Admission into many of the med assistant training programs in WV require CPR certification, completion of a physical form with documentation of vaccinations and a background check.

 Prospective students can anticipate medical assistant programs of study to include many, if not all, of the following courses:

 - Medical Coding

 Medical Assisting Careers in West Virginia

-According to 2010 data collected by the U.S. Bureau of Labor Statistics, the mean annual income of a medical assistant in West Virginia is $22,960, lower than the national average of $29,450.
+According to 2014 data collected by the U.S. Bureau of Labor Statistics, the mean annual income of a medical assistant in West Virginia is $25,130, a bit lower than the national average of $31,220.
+However, the cost of living is also much lower than the national average.
 Those with certification from the American Association of Medical Assistants can expect greater job opportunities and higher pay.